 As a graduating senior, I have seen and experienced this firsthand within the K-12 system.
 I am applying to colleges, and the eight months I’ve spent figuring out what college I want to attend has shown me that college is not much different from the disparities in the way students are supported in K-12 schools.
 The whole system is, once again, a rat race of privilege, money, and opportunity.

 This is my problem with the education system: There is no general set of supportive resources that can be mitigated and distributed in a manner that would allow every student—regardless of income, living situation, social status, or influence—to be adequately supported.
 Some have it easy, some have it hard.
-But the reality is that the latter—students like me—are left hopelessly floating in a sea of uncertainty, not knowing how to use their skills to live a successful life or pursue a career they enjoy that will allow them to be successful.
+But the reality is that the latter—students like me—are left hopelessly floating in a sea of uncertainty, not knowing how to use their skills to live a successful life or career they enjoy that will allow them to be successful.

 My version of success is being a chart-topping recording artist, producer, and songwriter, inspiring my fans, performing night after night around the world, and making enough money to support my family and others.
 In a world of social media and the highest levels of global connection ever, this isn’t a completely unrealistic goal.
 Although it is challenging to find success in the music industry, it is attainable with what?
 Support!

 I’ve known since elementary school that I want to be famous, and now as a senior, I can easily say that I have never felt adequately supported in that goal.
 The schools I attended only had enough resources to focus on one aspect of education.
 Anything else was pretty much up to me and the few people who shared my goal.
 I vividly remember not having opportunities to perform in anything but rinky-dink talent shows in middle school.
 In seventh grade, we had a Black history festival that was put together by one staff member, and even that was very low quality.
 The artistic endeavors at my schools not only lacked adequate funding but attention as well.